 The DC.Gov web portal is committed to meeting the federal government standards of Section 508.

-The DC Human Rights Act prohibits discrimination in public accommodations.
+The DC Human Rights Act prohibits discrimination in housing, employment, public accommodations and educational institutions.

 Plaintiffs may recover compensatory damages and legal fees.
 Civil penalties may also be assessed and deposited into the General Fund of up to $50,000, depending on the number of prior offenses.